airbytehq/airbyte/docs/architecture/incremental.md

-# Incremental
+# Incremental - Append

 ## Overview

-Incremental syncs in Airbyte allow sources to replicate only new or modified data.
+Incremental - Append syncs in Airbyte allow sources to replicate only _new_ or _modified_ data.
 This prevents re-fetching data that you have already replicated from a source.
 We will call this set of new or updated records the delta going forward.

+In this flavor of incremental records in the warehouse will never be deleted or mutated.
+A new copy of any new or updated records is appended to the data in the warehouse.
+This means you can find multiple copies of the same record twice in the warehouse and will need to de-duplicate them yourself.
+We provided an "at least once" guarantee of replicating each record that is present when the sync runs.

-## Configuration
+## Definitions

 For a source to do incremental sync is must be able to keep track of new and updated records.
 This can take a couple different forms.
-Before we jump into them, we are going to use the word cursor or cursor field to describe the field or column in the data that Airbyte uses as a comparable to determine if any given record is new or has been updated since the last sync.
+Before we jump into them, we are going to use the word `cursor` to describe the value used to track whether a record should be replicated in an incremental sync.
+A common example of a `cursor` would be a timestamp from an `updated_at` column in a database table.

-## Source-Defined Cursor.

-Some sources are able to determine the cursor that the use without any user input.
-For example, in the exchange rates api source, the source itself can determine that date field should be used to determine the last record that was synced.
-In these cases, the source will set the `cursor_field` attribute in the `AirbyteStream`.

-## User-Defined Cursor

-Some sources cannot define the cursor without user input.
-For example, in the postgres source, the user needs to choose for themselves which database tables they want to sync.
-The author of the source cannot predict this.
-In these cases the user sets the `cursor_field` in the `ConfiguredAirbyteStream`.

-In some cases, the source may propose a `default_cursor_field` in the `AirbyteStream`.
-In this case, if the user does not specify a `cursor_field` in the `ConfiguredAirbyteStream`, Airbyte will fallback on the default provided by the source.
-The user is allowed to override the source's `default_cursor_field` by setting the `cursor_field` value in the `ConfiguredAirbyteStream`, but they CANNOT override the `cursor_field` specified in an `AirbyteStream`
+While a `cursor` is the value that is used to determine if a record should be replicate, a `cursor field` is the field or column in the data where that cursor can be found.
+Extending the above example the `updated_at` column in the database would be the `cursor field`.

 ## Rules